huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Protocol Version 3 (HTTP/3)"{{?I-D.ietf-quic-http}}.
 The purpose of this document is to define the way DNS messages can be transmitted over QUIC.

-Future work might specify DNS over HTTP/3 for one or all of the scenarios covered by the scope of this document.
+DNS over HTTP {{?RFC8484}} can be used with HTTP/3 to get some of the benefits of QUIC.
 However, a lightweight direct mapping for DNS over QUIC can be regarded as a more natural fit for both the recursive to authoritative and zone transfer scenarios which rarely involve intermediaries.
 In these scenarios, the additional overhead of HTTP is not offset by, e.g., benefits of HTTP proxying and caching behavior.

 In this document, {{design-considerations}} presents the reasoning that guided the proposed design. {{specifications}} specifies the actual mapping of DoQ.